sensel/morph-docs/docs/morph_software.md

 The scripts are included in the Bitwig Studio distribution, and there is no need to install them.
 If there is an update, it can be found on the github site.

 You will need to install the Overlay Maps and example set.
-You can download this from the [Sensel web store](https://sensel.com/products/bitwig-control-surface-script).
-You'll need to checkout the digital download, which is available from the store and email:
+You can download this installer from the [Sensel web store](https://sensel.com/products/bitwig-control-surface-script).
+You'll need to checkout the digital download, which is available for free from the store:
 ![Script download in webstore](img/sensel_bitwig_script_dl.jpg)

 Run the installer for Mac or Windows.
 This will install: